MattDeDuck/Shelves/README.md

 # Shelves
 Shelves is a mod made with BepInEx for use with the Potion Craft game.
-It adds shelves to the bedroom, shop, lab and basement.
+It uses the shelves objects already in the game files to the bedroom, shop, lab and basement.

-Compatible with beta version 0.5.0
+This mod is designed to work with the 1.0.2.1 version of Potion Craft

 ### BepInEx
-- Download the latest BepInEx release from [here](https://github.com/BepInEx/BepInEx/releases)
+- Download the latest BepInEx 5 release from [here](https://github.com/BepInEx/BepInEx/releases)
 Note: You need the `BepInEx_64` version for use with Potion Craft
 - You can read the installation for BepInEx [here](https://docs.bepinex.dev/articles/user_guide/installation/index.html)
 - Once installed run once to generate the config files and folders